 - 1) Athletes wishing to coach in the SOWI system must be registered and screened as a participant in the AAC program.
-This is done by completing a Class A volunteer Registration Form which includes taking the online Protective Behaviors training, view the online General Orientation, and Concussion Training plus complete the on-line test.
+This is done by completing a Class A volunteer Registration Form which includes taking the online Protective Behaviors training and viewing the online General Orientation.
 (Athlete coaches must be 18 years old or older.) - 2) Athletes must have a mentor in the AAC process, and have the ability to meet the requirements of being a coach (attendance at practices and competitions, etc.).
-Agency managers may assist the athlete, but the athlete will be responsible for finding a mentor as well as transportation to and from practices and/or trainings as part of this program. - 3) The athlete, with the help of their mentor, must adhere to all current coaching certification policies. - 4) In addition, athletes must complete a one-time ACC face-to-face workshop (a 4-hour training offered periodically throughout the state).
+Agency managers may assist the athlete, but the athlete will be responsible for finding a mentor as well as transportation to and from practices and/or trainings as part of this program. - 3) The athlete, with the help of their mentor, must complete the following requirements: - a) Attend an AAC Workshop where they will review portions of the modified Principles of Coaching course - b) Attend a sport-specific Certified Training School (CTS) - c) Complete and submit the Application for Sports Training Certification Form.
+Once the completed form is turned in to the Headquarters office, the coaches certification will be recorded and reflected on the volunteer roster.
+Coach certifications expire on December 31 of the third calendar year from the date of the sport-specific training that was attended.